akhilveeraghanta/the-bots-mainboard/README.md

 # The Bots Mainboard

-The majoriy of this board/schematics were created watching [Phils Lab](https://www.youtube.com/@PhilsLab) on youtube
+This is my first PCB design project.
+The majoriy of this board/schematics were created watching [Phils Lab](https://www.youtube.com/@PhilsLab) on youtube and using his projects as examples.

-The soccer playing AI will compute target velocities for all 6 robots and send them over USB to the mainboard, which will then pack the velocity data into a radio payload and send it over.
-Each robot will have a mainboard, receive the pacet over radio and put the velocity command onto the CAN Bus as a new setpoint for the motor drivers.
+The soccer playing AI will compute target velocities for all 6 robots and send them over USB to the mainboard, which will then send the velocity data over radio.
+Each robot will have its own mainboard, receive the pacet over radio, unpack and send a velocity command over the CAN Bus (which is then picked up by the motor controllers)

 ![](docs/bots.drawio.png)